Available for projects. Contact me.

 For a time, I had a column ‘Creative Space’ in Zing.
 It can be sampled here:

-That one was about mas and Carnival; this one is about French Creole music, this one – Caribbean literature and literary festivals, and film:
+That one was about mas and Carnival; but I also wrote about French Creole music, Caribbean literature and literary festivals, and film:

 Contact me to discuss your project today.